richmondu/libfaceid/README.md

 ### Background:

 <p>
-With Apple incorporating face recognition technology in iPhone last year, 2017 and with China implementing nation-wide surveillance for social credit system, Face Recognition has become one of the most popular technologies.
-Face Recognition technology is used for identity authentication, access control, law enforcement, forensic investigations, social media platforms, disease diagnosis, police surveillance, casino watchlists and many more.
+With Apple incorporating face recognition technology in iPhone X last year, 2017 and with China implementing nation-wide surveillance for social credit system, Face Recognition has become one of the most popular technologies.
+It is used for identity authentication, access control, law enforcement, forensic investigations, social media platforms, disease diagnosis, police surveillance, casino watchlists and many more.
+Modern solutions leverages GPU power and utilizes Deep Learning, specifically Convolutional Neural Networks (CNN) which is designed for Computer Vision, to improve recognition accuracy.
 </p>